agronholm/apscheduler/docs/userguide.rst

 directly request a task to be run.

 A *data store* is used to store *schedules* and *jobs*, and to keep track of tasks.

-A *scheduler* fetches schedules due for their next runs from its associated data store and then creates new jobs accordingly.

-A *worker* fetches jobs from its data store, runs them and pushes the results back to the data store.

 An *event broker* delivers published events to all interested parties.
 It facilitates the cooperation between schedulers and workers by notifying them of new or updated